mighty-gerbils/gerbil-poo/doc/triezip.md

-The latter property of tries makes them particularly well-suited for use in blockchains and other distributed ledgers, where participants can agree on a bitwise-identical representation of the state of some common data structure, independently from the specific order of operations that they each of them used to reach that state.
+The latter property of tries makes them particularly well-suited for use in blockchains and other distributed ledgers, where participants can agree on a bitwise-identical representation of the state of some common data structure, independently from the specific order of operations that each of them used to reach that state.

 ### Keys and Height